 What Is Domiciliary Care?

-Domiciliary care is where a professional carer visits the home of an elderly person to provide the help they need on a regular basis.
-This could be a daily or twice daily visit for anything from one hour to several hours or indeed full time live-in care.
-It could, alternatively, be just a short visit every other day if that is appropriate.
-Domiciliary care helps older people remain in their own home with a measure of independence but with assistance when required.
-A carer provides services as required to keep an older person safe, comfortable and independent at home from supporting low level needs through to very complex needs (if they are regulated to do so).
+Domiciliary care could, alternatively, be just a short visit every other day if that is what is required, or wanted, by the older person.
+Domiciliary care helps older people remain in their own home with a measure of independence but with the right assistance.
+That could be anything such as personal care, help preparing meals or trips to the shops.
+A carer provides services to keep an older person safe, comfortable and independent at home from supporting low level needs through to very complex needs (if the carer is regulated to do so).

 What Are The Advantages of Domiciliary Care?